 - Bennu have a holy attack which is also dangerous to undead characters, must be killed twice, and unleash a burst of damaging negative energy when killed.

 - Mummy priests: Slightly slower than guardian mummies, but tougher.
 They can cast Torment, Smite, Summon Undead, and Summon Demon, and their death curses are more likely to be unpleasant than those of the guardians.

 - Sphinxes: Found only in the entrance to the main structure on Tomb:1 - they are likely the only living things one will find in Tomb, these can paralyze, confuse, smite, or simply beat you to death if you are not careful.
 They have moderate durability, but no resistances to speak of and no death curses.

 - Liches / Ancient liches: Capable of massive direct damage output and some of the nastiest summons of the game, liches and ancient liches always merit caution.

 - Greater mummies: The biggest threat in Tomb, they have the same spells as a mummy priest, but over three times the health, 50% more HD, faster movement, and the highest chance of delivering devastating death curses.
 These will kill you if you are not prepared.
 Try not to take on more than one at a time!

 - Random uniques: Although not guaranteed to show up, there are many dangerous uniques one can encounter in the Tomb at any time.
 If encountered alone, handle them as you normally would.
 If encountered along with several high level mummies, be extremely careful; even weak uniques become significantly deadlier when you've been repeatedly smitten.
-The most likely unique to find here is Khufu, an even more deadly greater mummy who comes with her own pack of greater mummies - also watch out for her Tomb of Doroklohe spell.
+The most likely unique to find here is Khufu, an even more deadly greater mummy who comes with his own pack of greater mummies - also watch out for his Tomb of Doroklohe spell.

 |M Mummy (monster)||M Guardian mummy||M Mummy priest||M Greater mummy|